Beau Lyday Farmstead Studios

 His major influences are Gothic and mid-eastern architecture, Celtic symbols, and sacred geometry.

-It was here that Beau furthered expanded on his knowledge in working with carved wood cores plated in aged tin roofing, where he was recently awarded best in show at the North Charleston Sculpture Exhibition.
+He was recently awarded best in show at the North Charleston Sculpture Exhibition.

 His recent large works create a sense of place.
 Being sculptural and structural a person can stand inside a piece or sit down and become involved with it, embracing the peace within the shelter of the sculpture.